University of Freiburg: Campus

 Having grown with the city since the 15th century, the university's buildings are deeply intertwined with the city.
 The three large campuses are the university center next to the historical city center, the institutes quarter, and the engineering campus, but other buildings can be found scattered throughout Freiburg.

-The university complex in the historical center of Freiburg contains such picturesque buildings as the Jugendstil Kollegiengebäude I, built in 1911 by Hermann Billing, and the gothic revival old university library.
+The university complex in the historical center of Freiburg contains such picturesque buildings as the Jugendstil Kollegiengebäude I(short: "KG I"), built in 1911 by Hermann Billing, and the gothic revival old university library.
 The current University Library is also located in the historical center; it is a monumental building erected in the 1970s, and was to be renovated and redesigned beginning in September 2008.
 It is one of the largest in Germany and placed fourth in an October 2007, German national ranking of university libraries.

-The University Church, located across from Kollegiengebäude II, was built in 1683 by the Jesuit order.
+The University Church, located across from Kollegiengebäude II (short: "KG II"), was built in 1683 by the Jesuit order.
 The church and the Jesuit college were handed over to the university after the Jesuit order was suppressed in 1773.
 The church was destroyed in the 27 November 1944, bombing raid on Freiburg, and reconstructed in 1956.

 The "institute quarter" (Institutsviertel) is home to the science faculties.
 This campus was destroyed almost completely in the Freiburg bombing raid in 1944.
 After World War II, the reconstruction of the institutes began.
-Today, the quarter houses the physics buildings, the tall main chemistry building, visible from afar, the famous Institute for Macromolecular Chemistry at the Hermann-Staudinger-Haus, various other science buildings, and the renowned preclinical institutes of the Faculty of Medicine.
+Today, the quarter houses the physics buildings, the tall main chemistry building, visible from afar, the famous Institute for Macromolecular Chemistry at the Hermann-Staudinger-Haus, various other science buildings, and the preclinical institutes of the Faculty of Medicine.